Criminal Law and Criminology

 - Invitations to events sponsored by the Law School.

-If necessary, the Law School’s International Servicedesk will contact accepted prospective visiting scholars for assistance with immigration procedures, financial matters and insurance.
+If necessary, the Law School’s Service Centre International Staff will contact accepted prospective visiting scholars for assistance with immigration procedures, financial matters and insurance.

 The visiting scholar is responsible for finding accommodation in the Netherlands.
 Visitors can apply for housing through the university’s Housing Office or can look for a place to live in the private sector.